The Saint Mary’s Art Center building was a Catholic hospital;1879-1897 run by

 As it was and still is in hospitals, people died as a result of their sicknesses, injuries and operations.
 It was especially true during this era, when modern medicine, vaccines, antibiotics, and new surgeries that save many people today, were not invented yet.

 In other stories found on this web site, there are many hospitals that have entities of former patients.

 In recent years, this White Nun has been seen floating down the former infirmary’s hallways, inspecting the rooms, and can be seen looking intently out a second floor window, maybe looking for the next wagon load of hurt miners or sick children.

 Sometimes, usually late at night, the White Nun has been spotted on the bottom step of the front staircase of this same building.
 At the top of this staircase, one also sees at the same time, a little boy with iron braces on his legs, who is visibly scared of falling down these steps.
 The Nun immediately responds to the scared child, and hurries back up the stairs to comfort this polio-stricken boy, and looks around plaintively for someone to help them.

 In the former room of the White Nun, the bed is unmade by this entity after it has been made.

 Sometimes, on occasion, people have seen the silent, ghostly reenactment of the horse-drawn hearse, drawing up to a remote door of the hospital building, to collect and carry away the corpses of the dead.

 The coach sways, and the horses snort, but no sound is heard.

-These hauntings mentioned above are still occurring.
+These hauntings mentioned above are still occurring at Saint Mary’s Art Center.
 Ghost hunters and paranormal enthusiasts flock to this building, to find evidence of the hauntings reported by so many witnesses over the years.

 55 North R Street